sramesh01/autocorrect/README.md

 These functions must be executed in a particular order, to ensure that the correct autocorrect function is prioritized first, according to the reference output text file attached.

+Instructions on Running Code:

+Both Dictionary and Input File must be downloaded and within the same folder in order to run.
+The code asks for the dictionary file and input file respectively.